 Cristina Martorana is a partner at Orrick based in Milan.
 She is member of the Energy & Infrastructure group.
 She has significant experience related to environmental, administrative and regulatory issues in the energy and infrastructure fields.

 She has deep experience in Italian and European administrative law (judicial and out-of-court), particularly in the regulated fields of energy and infrastructure with reference to issues related to the construction, acquisition or financing of plants that produce energy from renewable and conventional sources, network infrastructures, gas, district heating, waste to energy, trading as well as in environmental law, healthcare, PPP and public procurement.

 Before joining Orrick, Cristina was a partner at Watson Farley & Williams, and before that, at Clifford Chance, where she was partner-in-charge for the Regulatory Department, based in Milan.

-Alessandro De Nicola is member of Orrick's Global Board of Directors and European Management Board.
-He is Senior Partner of the Italian offices in Milan and Rome, and has acted as European Corporate Group Leader.
+Alessandro De Nicola is member of Orrick's Global Board of Directors, Senior Partner of the Italian offices in Milan and Rome, and has acted as European Corporate Group Leader.